Rabona

 In association football, the rabona is the technique of kicking the football where the kicking leg is crossed behind the back of the standing leg.

 There are several reasons why a player might opt to strike the ball this way: for example, a right-footed striker advancing towards the goal slightly on the left side rather than having the goal straight in front may feel that his shot power or accuracy with his left foot is inadequate (more colloquially, the player has "no left"), so will perform a rabona in order to take a better shot.
 Another scenario could be a right-footed winger sending a cross while playing on the left side of the pitch without having to turn first.
-Another reason why a player could perform a rabona might be to confuse a defending player, or simply to show off their own ability, as it is considered a skilful trick at any level.
+Another reason why a player could perform a rabona might be to confuse a defending player, or simply to show off their own ability, as it is considered a skillful trick at any level.